Eziclip

 Try the free speech-to-text transcriber — right here

 Happy Scribe is a capable transcription platform, but its free tier is a short trial: once you've used it, transcribing real files means a subscription from around €17 a month or buying hours, an account, and your media going up to its cloud first.
-For the core job most people open it for — turning a recording into accurate, timed, editable text you can download — Eziclip does it free, in your browser, with no caps and nothing uploaded.
+For the core job most people open it for — turning a recording into accurate, timed, editable text you can download — Eziclip does it free, right in your browser, with no caps.

 Works well with